FAQs

 Disruption Questions

-How will the waterline replacement project impact traffic?
+How will the infrastructure replacement project impact traffic?

 During the construction period, traffic will be impacted due to lane closures and detours that will be put in place to facilitate the work.
 These measures are necessary to ensure the safety of both motorists and construction crews.
 Drivers are advised to exercise caution, follow posted signage, and plan their routes accordingly to minimize any inconveniences caused by the temporary traffic disruptions.